bcgov/devhub-templates/software-templates/techdocs-template/skeleton/docs/content-templates.md

 ### Table of contents
 The system will automatically generate a table of contents or also known as "on this page" based on the type of headings you use.
-Refer to the B.C. goverment's webstyle guide on the use of [writing headings and page titles](https://www2.gov.bc.ca/gov/content/governments/services-for-government/service-experience-digital-delivery/web-content-development-guides/web-style-guide/writing-guide/headings)
+Refer to the B.C. goverment's webstyle guide on the use of [writing headings and page titles](https://www2.gov.bc.ca/gov/content/governments/services-for-government/service-experience-digital-delivery/web-content-development-guides/web-style-guide/writing-guide/headings).

 Example for heading's format:

-# Heading level 1 - H1
+`# Heading level 1 - H1`
-Every page will contain one header level 1 which is given to the title of your page.
+<br>Every page will contain one header level 1 which is given to the title of your page.

-## Heading level 2 - H2
+`## Heading level 2 - H2`
-These are the main headings on your page and can be used several times.
+<br>These are the main headings on your page and can be used several times.

-### Heading level 3 - H3
+`### Heading level 3 - H3`
-These can also be used several times and are sub-headings to H2.
+<br>These can also be used several times and are sub-headings to H2.

-#### Heading level 4 -H4
+`#### Heading level 4 - H4 `
-And these are sub-sub-headings to H3 but it is suggested would avoid these and beyond this level.
+<br>And these are sub-sub-headings to H3, use in small amounts.

+`##### Heading level 5 - H5 and above `
+<br> Avoid this level and beyond.

 ### How to introduce your topic
 Briefly explain the purpose and scope of the documentation.